 Key things to remember:

-- Repetition is necessary.
+- Repetition is key.
 For many students, taking AP courses is a big and scary step, so you'll probably have to bring it up more than once.

 - College and success should be part of the message.
 In focus groups and polls, students report they’re motivated to take AP classes because they feel the courses give them a "leg up in college" and will make them more successful in the future.

-- Use the College Board AP Potential™ tool to help identify African American, Latino, and Native American students in your school who have the potential to succeed in AP classes and who otherwise may be overlooked.
+- Identify your students: Use the College Board AP Potential™ tool to help identify students in your school who have the potential to succeed in AP classes and who otherwise may be overlooked.
 If you’d like more information on how to use AP Potential, visit our free demos and webinars.

-- For more resources on talking to students about AP, visit Outreach Resources.
+For more resources on talking to parents and students about AP, use:

-- Meet with AP teachers, and mention the students of color who have shown potential in their discipline.
+- Meet with AP teachers, and mention the underrepresented students who have shown potential in their discipline.
 Ask the teachers to meet with those students to encourage them to take AP classes.

-- Use all communication tools at your disposal: bulletin boards, school newsletters, websites, morning announcements, Twitter, and the school Facebook account.
+- Amplify your message on bulletin boards, school newsletters, websites, morning announcements, Twitter, and the school Facebook account.
 But remember—none of these things are as effective as in-person, face-to-face contact with students.